Skip to main content

 Injury: Shoulder Impingement Syndrome

-Prevention: Be sure to always hold children/objects close to your body’s center and not outside your base of support.
-To do this, pretend there is a small circle around yourself, and keep your child or lifted object within that circle to avoid mechanical stress on the rotator cuff.1
+Prevention: Be sure always to hold children/objects close to your body’s center and not outside your base of support.
+To do this, pretend there is a small circle around yourself, and keep your child or lifted object within that circle to avoid mechanical stress on the rotator cuff1.

 When Parenting Causes Pain

-Request a Free Assessment
+Schedule a Free Assessment

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.

-1. Cooper, Cynthia, 2014.
+Reference 1.
+Cooper, Cynthia, 2014.
 Fundamentals of Hand Therapy; Clinical Reasoning and Treatment Guidelines for Common Diagnoses of the Upper Extremity.

 About the Author: